skulane/ReproductionPaper/index.md

 Dragonnet is evaluated using two datasets: the Infant Health and Development program (IHDP) dataset from 2011 and the Atlantic Causal Inference Conference (ACIC) competition data from 2018.

 ### IHDP
+This dataset was partially given in the existing repository linked to this paper.
+This dataset is a synthetic dataset based on the Health and Development program.
+Which can be generated using the [NPCI R package availabe on github](https://github.com/vdorie/npci).
+In the paper 1000 replications are used.

 ### ACIC
+This data set was part of a competition.
+The dataset is based on realworld records and is therefore also anonymized.
+Accec to this data can gotten only after agreeing to several condition, such as respecting the anonymization in the dataset.
+Both the ACIC dataset and the detailed description of the dataset can be found on the [ACIC 2018 Causal Inference Challenge](https://www.synapse.org/#!Synapse:syn11294478/wiki/).

 ## Experiments